NWIRP Staff Bios

 Lesly Avila, Staff Attorney (ADI)

-Lisa Herrera, Staff Attorney (LOP) – Lisa is a staff attorney who helps children and adults obtain immigration relief through Asylum, U and T Visas, and Special Immigrant Juvenile Status.
-Lisa emigrated from El Salvador at a young age and grew up with a passion for human rights because of her family’s experiences.
+Lisa Herrera, Staff Attorney (LOP) – Lisa is a staff attorney who provides pro se assistance and direct representation to individuals detained at the Northwest Detention Center.
+Prior to working in Tacoma, she worked in NWIRP’s Wenatchee office where she focused on removal defense and helping children obtain Special Immigrant Juvenile Status.
 Lisa earned her J.D. from the University of Connecticut School of Law and has a B.A. from the University of Washington.

 Maria Cordero-Miranda, Accredited Representative (LOP) – Maria is part of the Legal Orientation Program where she works to provide pro se legal assistance to detainees at the Northwest Detention Center.
 Maria has a B.A. in Political Science and Spanish from the University of Texas and a B.A. in Urban Studies from the University of Washington.
 Maria is a native of Nicaragua and enjoys helping others navigate the immigration system by providing the tools and information necessary to do so.